x-lin/data-vis/README.md

 NOTE: The following instructions are based on the current development setup and may be subject to change.

+# Starting the application
+### Starting the REST Client Wrapper
+- Add the URL of the JIRA REST API to the properties file `config.properties` in the `src/main/resources` directory of the `jira-rest` module.
+- Run `mvn clean install` on the `jira-rest` module and put the resulting `war` file on an application server (TODO will be replaced with embedded jetty server).

+### Fetching the data
+- Adjust the properties in the `config.properties` file in the `data-web` module.
+- Run `mvn spring-boot:run` in the `data-web` directory.
+- In order to fetch data, `localhost:8080/extract/all` can be entered in the browser.
+This will start the extraction process, assembling data from the REST endpoints and storing them into an embedded Neo4j database.
+The database folder `app.db` will be created in the main directory of the `data-web` module.

+### Installing and starting the client application
+- Run `mvn spring-boot:run` in the `data-web` directory, if not done already.
+- Open `localhost:8080/src/index.html` in the browser.

+### Editing the frontend code
+- Assuming `npm` is installed, execute `npm install` in the folder `data-web/src/main/resources/static/`.
+After that, running `webpack` will update the code.

 # Technology stack
+RESTful services are used to communicate between the various components and to fetch the data.
 ### Backend
 - Java
 - Spring + Spring Boot